 In order to gather relevant information from your customers, there are a few questions you should keep in mind:

-This way you can capture the relevant details of the job in a job spec, which includes “the functional, emotional, and social dimensions that define the desired progress, the tradeoffs the customer is willing to make, the full set of competing solutions that must be beaten and the obstacles and anxieties that must be overcome.”
+This way, you can capture the relevant job details in a job spec.
+It outlines the functional, emotional, and social dimensions that define the desired progress.
+It also highlights the tradeoffs customers are willing to make, the competing solutions they need to surpass, and the obstacles and anxieties they must overcome.

 That job spec represents the blueprint that will transform the intricacy of the job into an actionable guide for innovation.
 Talking about secret weapons, this is one you shouldn’t miss.

 In order to hire your new solution, customers will have to fire some current compensating behavior or suboptimal solution – including firing the solution of doing nothing at all.
-It’s important to pay attention to what product was fired as it can hold many insights regarding the job which that person wanted to solve.
+It’s important to pay attention to which product the customer stopped using, as it reveals valuable insights about the job they wanted to solve.

-Following the firing moment, there are two stages that together illustrate how successfully your product is in doing the job it was hired to do:
+After that firing moment, two stages show how successfully your product performs the job it was hired to do.

 Another thing you should keep in mind is that complete solutions to jobs must include not only your core product/ service but also carefully designed experiences of purchase and use that overcome any obstacles a customer might face when hiring your solution and firing another.